chicagopython/code-of-conduct/code-of-conduct.md

 Participants asked to stop any inappropriate behavior are expected to comply immediately.

+Sponsors are also subject to the anti-harassment policy.
+In particular, sponsors should not use sexualised images, activities, or other material.

 If a participant engages in behavior that violates this code of conduct, the event organizers may take any action they deem appropriate, including warning